msecrist-couchbase/smallcb-training-capella/README.md

     # To create the docker image 'smallcb-sdks',
     # which includes only the couchbase sdks and
     # which does not include couchbase server...

     make IMAGE_FROM=base IMAGE_NAME=smallcb-sdks build

 -------------------------
 TODO's...

-store logs on S3?

-figure out where to run this in production?

 how about staging?